Resident Evil (1996 video game)

-Resident Evil is often cited as one of the most influential and greatest video games.
+Resident Evil is often cited as one of the greatest and most influential video games ever made.
 It is credited with defining the survival horror genre and with returning zombies to popular culture, leading to a renewed interest in zombie films by the 2000s.
 It created a franchise including video games, films, comics, novels, and other merchandise.
 It has been ported to Sega Saturn, Windows and Nintendo DS.
-In 2002, a Resident Evil remake was released for the GameCube and ported to other platforms in 2015.
-A sequel, Resident Evil 2, was released in 1998, and a prequel, Resident Evil Zero, in 2002.
+Resident Evil 2 was released in 1998, and a remake was released on GameCube in 2002.